yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH/Readme.md

 - PSRAM: *Disabled*.

 ### PlatformIO:
 Building with **PlatformIO** is no problem as well.
-Use the provided files in the examples directories.
-Each of the provided software example for PlatformIO comes with a subdirectory *'boards'*.
+Each of the provided software examples for PlatformIO comes with a subdirectory *'boards'*.
 There lie the specific board definition files (yb-esp32-s3-eth-n4.json, yb-esp32-s3-eth-n8r8.json) which provide the proper board definitions & settings.

 Going a step further and putting these files to your development platforms *core_dir/platforms/espressif32/boards* global directory (on my PC it's  *C:\Users\name\\.platformio\platforms\espressif32\boards*) means you can create a new project in PlatformIO and simply select this board from the pull-down list.